-If your cover letter and book proposal or manuscript all together is greater than 6 pages but less than 30 pages use a standard 9 x 12 manila envelope with a metal clasp (These vary in color and may be brown, white, yellow or orange.
-The color does not matter, just so long as it is a normal color…. not florescent green or hot pink or covered with Micky Mouse ears or your grandmother’s paisley wall paper design or anything of the sort).
+If your cover letter and book proposal or manuscript all together is greater than 6 pages but less than 30 pages use a standard 9 x 12 manila envelope with a metal clasp.
+Use the standard color envelope – having something unprofessional will not win you any awards at the editor’s desk!

 You will need to stack your documents exactly as they are listed above, but you will NOT fold your SASE or documents.
 Instead, first address the manila envelop to the publishing company.
 You can do this several ways.

 One method is to turn the envelope sideways so that it is horizontal, not vertical.
 The opening with the clasp should be face down and to your right.
 Now you are ready to address the envelop by using a black Sharpie market you can simply print their address legibly in the center of the envelope.

 If you use this method, you may want to slide several sheets of scratch paper into the envelope so that the marker does not bleed through.
 Also, never do this step after inserting your documents into the envelope.
 In doing so there is a good chance the marker will bleed through and ruin your documents.

 The second option is that you could print out an address label and stick it on the envelop.
 This method takes a little more time, but is much neater and professional looking.

 Step 5: Be Sure to Include a Return Address!